ibmverse/verse-developer/_reference/reference.md

 ```

 ### Live Text (com.ibm.verse.ext.liveText)
+Live Text feature enables users to automatically recognize patterns of data in email, and run custom defined actions against the recognized content and link to existing web applications.

-The Live Text extension point allows a web application to be opened directly from mail body.
-When a Live Text extension contributed to Verse, the recognized live text will be underlined, clicking on the live text provided menu item can open a specific web page with specific arguments.
+When a Live Text extension is contributed to Verse, texts (a.k.a.
+Live Text) recognized by the Live Text extension will be underlined.
+Clicking the underlined Live Text displays menu of action(s) contributed by the Live Text extension(s).
+Clicking the action opens its specified web applications.

 #### Required Properties for Extensions
 * __{string}__ `text` The text for the Live Text action.